-Winter Swimming in Jersey
+Winter swimming in Jersey

-On the north coast of the island is this small but very beautiful bay, where swimmers can indulge themselves in the quietude that exemplifies winter, amid the rocky, cove-ridden coastline, with a clear view to the painted point of ‘White Rock’ to the east.
+On the island’s north coast is this small but very beautiful bay, where swimmers can indulge themselves in the quietude that exemplifies winter, amid the rocky, cove-ridden coastline, with a clear view to the painted point of ‘White Rock’ to the east.
 When visibility is good, the turbines of several wind farms can be seen, as well as the coast of France from Portbail north to Flamanville.
-Between them are the tiny houses perched on Les Ecrehous. in most conditions, it is possible to swim at ‘Bouley’, whether directly from the pebbly beach, from the slip, or from steps on the pier.
-As with Greve, the seafloor quickly falls away into deeper water, tidal currents flow strongly past here and it is not recommended to swim out past the pier head.
+Between them are the tiny houses perched on Les Ecrehous.
+In most conditions, swimming at ‘Bouley’ is possible, whether directly from the pebbly beach, from the slip, or from steps on the pier.
+As with Greve, the seafloor quickly falls away into deeper water, tidal currents flow strongly past here, and swimming out past the pier head is not recommended.
 The safest area is within the bay and inside the outer mooring buoys.